-2) Secure the lid and start the blender on low speed and gradually increase to high.
+2) Secure the lid, start the blender on low speed, and gradually increase it to high.

 4) Use a rubber spatula to scrape down the sides of the container if necessary.

 5) Once the desired consistency is achieved, turn off the blender.
-(If you find the paste too thick, you can add a little bit more water until it reaches the desired consistency.)
+(If you find the paste too thick, add a little more water until it reaches the desired consistency.)

 6) Transfer the paste into a clean jar or container and store it in the fridge for up to 2 weeks.

-So, now that you know how to make this paste at home, give it a try!
+So, now that you know how to make this paste at home, try it!
 I’m sure you’ll be impressed by the flavor and versatility of this tasty condiment.

 Advantages of Making Ginger Garlic Paste at Home